-Downing was the representative for Virginia’s 1st congressional district and was a Democrat.
+Downing was the representative for Virginia’s 1st congressional district as a Democrat.
 He served from 1959 to 1976.

 Downing is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Downing sponsored and cosponsored.
+The chart is based on the bills Downing sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 Downing was the primary sponsor of 6 bills that were enacted:

 - H.R.
 5405 (94th): A bill to amend the Merchant Marine Act, 1920, in order to permit cargo vessels to carry more than 16 passengers when emergency situations arise.

 - H.R.
 358 (94th): Interim Fisheries Zone Extension and Management Act

 - H.R.
 16215 (93rd): A bill to amend the Coastal Zone Management Act of 1972, to provide more flexibility in the allocation of administrative grants to coastal States, and for other ...